Pediatric Orthopedic Surgeons treating a Hammer Toe

 The course of treatment depends on the age and general health of your child.
 To diagnose this condition, our doctor will carefully examine the arm.
 X-rays are typically not required as they do not show this injury.
 Ibuprofen (Advil, Motrin) or acetaminophen (Tylenol) are two examples of good over-the-counter painkillers for children.
 Make sure to consult our doctors about what dosage for your child.
 To return the elbow to its proper position, the doctor will employ a technique known as a “reduction maneuver.”

 Our doctor performs this technique in his office while holding the child’s wrist and elbow.
 Our doctors will then gently move the arm in a certain way until the elbow returns to its original position.
 A click occurs when done successfully.
-A reduction move simply take 30 seconds by a skilled orthopedic children’s doctor.
+A reduction move simply takes 30 seconds by a skilled orthopedic children’s doctor.
 The process could hurt for a moment.
 Most likely, the youngster will cry for a short while.
 Within 10 to 15 minutes, the majority of children can use their arms pain-free.
 However, some youngsters may appear afraid of using the arm because they recall how painful it was in the past.
 If this occurs, our doctor could suggest pain medication followed by an hour of monitoring to ensure everything is ok.

 Sometimes, a child’s maltreatment might lead to a nursemaid’s elbow.
 If the youngster exhibits other abuse indicators or the patient is an older child, an abuse investigation may be warranted.